-- Households must meet the established HEAP income guidelines for the program year to be eligible. - A household is categorically income eligible only when the homeowner/applicant is in active receipt of TA, SNAP or Code A SSI. - Income deeming does NOT apply to applications for repair or replacement. - 2.
-CITIZENSHIP REQUIREMENT
+- Households must meet the established HEAP income guidelines for the program year to be eligible. - A household is categorically income eligible only when the homeowner/applicant is in active receipt of TA, SNAP or Code A SSI.

+2. CITIZENSHIP REQUIREMENT

-The applicant must be a US citizen, US National or meet the qualified alien rules.
-Applicants must be provided with the Qualified Alien Information upon request.
-Applicants who do not meet citizenship rules are not eligible to receive heating equipment repair or replacement benefits.
+The applicant must be a US citizen, US National or meet the qualified alien rules as prescribed in the HEAP Manual.